The Rooftops Conference NYC 2018

-The Rooftops Conference NYC 2017, to be held on Friday, March 31st, will be our seventh annual symposium for the not-for-profit sector focused on the role of real estate — owned, leased, or hosted physical space — in the operations, financial performance, and achievement of mission by not-for-profit organizations of all sizes and mission types.
+The Rooftops Conference NYC 2018, to be held on Friday, April 13, 2018, will be our eighth annual symposium for the not-for-profit sector focused on the role of real estate — owned, leased, or hosted physical space — in the operations, financial performance, and achievement of mission by not-for-profit organizations of all sizes and mission types.

 Panelists from the not-for-profit sector, the real estate industry, and the professions will explore themes illustrating how not-for-profit executives, staff, and board members can collaborate in addressing real estate and space needs in achieving their organizations’ core objectives.
 The Conference is a forum for meaningful discussion and also a chance to interact with peers in the social sector and the real estate industry.
 Whether you are involved in real estate and space decisions every day or once in a while, you’ll hear something new that may validate, challenge, or even change your approach.
 We hope you will join us!

 The Conference will again be held at New York Law School, 185 West Broadway, New York.